-The Designated Teacher at St. Clement's C. of E. Academy is Mrs J. Nizamis (AHT)
+The Designated Teacher at St. Clement's C. of E. Academy is Mrs J. Nizamis (DHT)

-The designated teacher will serve as the contact for social services and the education department and will maintain responsibility for several key areas to support looked after children within the school.
-This includes serving as an advocate for all looked after children in the school.
+The designated teacher will serve as the contact for social services and the education department and will maintain responsibility for several key areas to support children in care and children previously in care within the school.
+This includes serving as an advocate for all children in care and children previously in care in the school.

-The designated teacher will help establish and maintain the ethos regarding looked after children of the school by:
+The designated teacher will help establish and maintain the ethos regarding children in care and children previously in care of the school by:

-- maintaining and respecting confidentiality of all looked after children and ensuring information is shared on a strictly 'need to know' basis. - ensuring that all staff, through appropriate training, are aware of the difficulties and educational disadvantages faced by looked after children and understand the need for positive systems to support them, whilst maintaining appropriately high expectations for their educational achievements. - acting as an advocate for looked after children in order to allow them equal access to educational opportunities and support with important decisions affecting future life chances.
+- maintaining and respecting confidentiality of all children in care and children previously in care and ensuring information is shared on a strictly 'need to know' basis. - ensuring that all staff, through appropriate training, are aware of the difficulties and educational disadvantages faced by children in care and children previously in care and understand the need for positive systems to support them, whilst maintaining appropriately high expectations for their educational achievements. - acting as an advocate for children in care and children previously in care in order to allow them equal access to educational opportunities and support with important decisions affecting future life chances.

-The designated teacher will set up systems to monitor and record the progress of all looked after children.
-S/he will:
+The designated teacher will set up systems to monitor and record the progress of all children in care and children previously in care.
+She will:

-- have an overview and coordinating role for gathering and holding all information regarding children who are looked after. - maintain records regarding all looked after children, including legal status and information regarding who should be contacted regarding matters concerning the child. - establish a system for contacting and forwarding educational records to new schools to facilitate a smooth and speedy transfer. - monitor the educational progress of all looked after children and intervene, in cooperation with other agencies if required, if there is evidence of underachievement, absence from school or internal truancy, or other similar concern.
+- have an overview and coordinating role for gathering and holding all information regarding children in care and children previously in care. - maintain records regarding all children in care and children previously in care, including legal status and information regarding who should be contacted regarding matters concerning the child. - establish a system for contacting and forwarding educational records to new schools to facilitate a smooth and speedy transfer. - monitor the educational progress of all children in care and children previously in care and intervene, in co-operation with other agencies if required, if there is evidence of underachievement, absence from school or internal truancy, or other similar concern.